sithart/short_notes_on_machine_learning/README.md

 alias nn='cd /Users/chrisalbon/dropbox/cra/projects/notes && git pull && hugo && git add -A && git commit -m "made changes" && gp && git push'
 ```

-Note that when you run `nn` you will be prompted for an application password.
+Note that when you run `nn` you might be prompted for an application password.
 You can get that / generate that from GitHub.com in account settings.